 The holiday season is a great time to attract new users.
 One way to do this is through partnering with other content creators to share each other’s content.
 Another is to expand your presence on social media.
 YouTube, Instagram, and Twitter can be great ways to reach users across different platforms.

-Users who have to wait for pages to load or can't easily browse will likely go elsewhere.
+Users who have to wait for pages to load or can't browse will likely go elsewhere.
 Page speed on mobile devices is particularly important, as more users are browsing content through their smartphones and tablets.
 Use Google PageSpeed Insights Chrome extension or other tools to ensure users can get to your content quickly.

 Certain keyword searches spike on Google and other search engines during the holiday season.
 For example, searches related to Black Friday shopping increased by 1,150% on Google in 2018 from November to December.